-As of June 30, 2012, we were invested substantially in residential mortgage-backed securities, or RMBS, for which a U.S. government agency such as the Government National Mortgage Association, or Ginnie Mae, or a U.S. government-sponsored entity such as the Federal National Mortgage Association, or Fannie Mae, or the Federal Home Loan Mortgage Corporation, or Freddie Mac, guarantees payments of principal and interest on the securities.
+As of September 30, 2012, we were invested substantially in residential mortgage-backed securities, or RMBS, for which a U.S. government agency such as the Government National Mortgage Association, or Ginnie Mae, or a U.S. government-sponsored entity such as the Federal National Mortgage Association, or Fannie Mae, or the Federal Home Loan Mortgage Corporation, or Freddie Mac, guarantees payments of principal and interest on the securities.
 We refer to these securities as Agency RMBS.
 Our Agency RMBS investments include mortgage pass-through securities and collateralized mortgage obligations, or CMOs.
 We expect our portfolio, over time, will include a more significant portion of RMBS that are not issued or guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or non-Agency RMBS.
 Our non-Agency RMBS investments may include fixed- and floating-rate securities, including investment grade and non-investment grade securities.
-We also have invested in other target assets, including residential mortgage-backed securities, or CMBS, and asset-backed securities, or ABS.
-We have the discretion to invest in other target assets, including residential and commercial mortgage loans.
+We also have invested in other target assets, including commercial mortgage-backed securities, or CMBS, and asset-backed securities, or ABS.
+In addition, we have the discretion to invest in other target assets such as residential and commercial mortgage loans, other real estate structured finance products, other real estate-related loans and securities and direct or indirect interests in real estate.

-We believe that yields and net interest spreads on Agency and non-Agency securities that are currently available for investment are generally lower than what we have historically realized in our portfolio.
+We believe that yields and net interest spreads on Agency and non-Agency RMBS that are currently available for investment are generally lower than what we have historically realized in our portfolio.
 Consequently, we may not be able to deploy the proceeds from this offering in target assets that result in yields and net interest spreads that are as favorable as those in our existing portfolio.